weter123/Online-Forum-Client/README.md

     - used confiugreStore instead of createStore
     - used createSlice when creating reducer functions
   - Migrated from React Router v5 to React Router v6
-    - used Routes instead Switch
+    - used Routes instead Switch (testing)
-    - removed exact and render and replaced them with element.
+    - removed exact and render and replaced them with element. (testing)
     - used useNavigate instead of useHistory (testing)

 # Getting Started with Create React App